thy0212/thy0212.github.io/index.md

 - Algorithm Development: Develop two predictive models (brand detection and product type detection) using support vector machines (SVM).

-- Model evaluation: Accuracy, recall and F1 score of the the two SVM models are significantly higher than the baseline, indicating high performance.
+**Results**: Accuracy, recall and F1 score of the the two SVM models are significantly higher than the baseline, indicating high performance.

 **Skills**: Image Analysis, R, Machine Learning.